 - Paratransit Services.
 These include mini-buses and small vans run by public transportation, aging organizations, and private agencies.
-These services may require reservations in advance, but there are often scheduling options and flexibility.
-Generally, the transportation is provided curb-to-curb, meaning you meet the vehicle at the curb or roadside and get dropped off at a curb or roadside stop.
-Some services will pick you up at your door and deliver you right to a specific address.
-Reduced fares may be offered to senior citizens.
+These services may require reservations or scheduling of rides.
+The transportation is often curb-to-curb.
+This means that the person meets the vehicle at the curb or roadside and gets dropped off at a curb or roadside stop.
+Reduced prices may be available to older adults.

 - Door-through-Door Services.
-Some agencies provide drivers or escorts who will help you get from your home into a waiting vehicle.
-This service is particularly helpful to older adults who are disabled or need support while walking.
-Your local aging organization can help see if this is available in your neighborhood.
+Some agencies provide drivers or escorts who will help the person get from their home into a waiting vehicle.
+This service helps older adults who have disabilities.

 - Public transportation.
 Buses, trains and subways, trolleys, and other mass transit options have established routes and times.
-They may offer reduced fares for older adults and may be accessible for people with disabilities.
-Your local public transportation department can provide information about fares, schedules, and accessibility.
+They may offer lower prices for older adults and may serve people with disabilities.

 Other transportation services